Fruit and Oatmeal Breakfast Bake

 - Pour the liquid mixture into the dry mixture and stir to mix.

 - Remove from oven and cool on a baking rack.
-Once cooled, remove using the paper or foil lining and cut as desired.
+Once cooled completely, remove using the paper or foil lining and cut as desired.

 Discover more from Around The Nook